 CONECA’s bi-monthly club journal “Errorscope” features regular articles as well as contests and opportunities which are available to young CONECA members.
 YNs can earn free coins by entering competitions, and also can learn about about errors and varieties through the many articles found throughout the journal.

 What’s the Error?There is also a competition held in every issue of Errorscope, where YNs are given the opportunity to participate in various contest, do so in the next issue of Errorscope!

 ANA Summer Seminars: Free YN Scholarships to Attend!
 CONECA encourages YNs to try and win a scholarship to the ANA’s Summer Seminars, which is a yearly event held in June/July at the ANA’s headquarters in Colorado Springs, Colorado.
 There are a number of different classes, including a very fun and interesting class on Errors and Varieties, which is taught by renowned error/variety experts.
 If you’re a YN and are interested in winning a scholarship, the application to enter for a free scholarship can be found by clicking here: ANA SS YN Scholarships.

 Literary Contest for YNs: Write a 250+ Word Article!

-If you are 18 or younger and are interested in writing a 250+ word article to be published in Errorscope, there is currently a contest where you can earn a free 1999-P broadstruck Jefferson nickel valued at $25.00.
-The article can be about any topic related to error/variety coins.
-For example, you could write an article on how you got started collecting errors/varieties, or an article about a coin you recently bought or found; or perhaps an article about an error type you are interested in–the topic is your choice.
-Simply write the article and send it to me at: firstname.lastname@example.org.
+If you are 18 or younger and are interested in writing a 250+ word article to be published in Errorscope, there is currently a contest where you can earn a free prize.
+Write an article that’s 250 words or more on the last coin show you attended and what you purchased.
+Simply write the article and send it to me at: email@example.com.
 If you need help photographing coins for your article, I can photograph them for you free of charge–just let me know.